rpo19/Incremental-Entity-Extraction/README.md

 no_cuda: true
 ```
 We suggest to use GPU for evaluating a dataset, while to try the pipeline CPU should be enough.

+# Licence
+This repository is MIT licensed.
+See the [LICENSE](LICENSE) file for details.